Master of Engineering with an emphasis in Mechanical Engineering

 - 3 units in engineering management (course may be offered through such colleges as engineering, business, or management)

 - 18 units in mechanical engineering electives selected with your advisory committee's approval.
 Up to 6 units outside of mechanical engineering in a related engineering or interdisciplinary field are allowed here.

 - 6 units of additional courses from mechanical engineering or related areas, selected with your advisory committee's approval.
 This can include up to 6 units in an optional practice-oriented project, developed and conducted under your advisory committee's guidance and focused on a problem of interest to the practicing engineering community.

 - Satisfy the requirements of a capstone event, which is developed and administered by your advisory committee

 If you do not have a bachelor’s degree or an equivalent in

-Mechanical Engineering, then you will be required to complete a prerequisite
+Mechanical Engineering, then you will be required to complete pre-admission courses to achieve equivalency.

 Click here for the pre-admission coursework for the MEng in Mechanical Engineering.

 Please note that, if you have